adrianrdntnu/IDATA2304-Project-Group13/README.md

 * Modify fake value generator to include time of day as a variable
 * Add mechanism to detect if any values are out of the ordinary
 * Use real-life sensors stationed in a real-life greenhouse instead of fake numbers.
+* A better method to decrypt the data would be to implement public-key cryptography instead of symmetric key, where the sensors encrypt the data using the greenhouse-applications public key, and is decrypted using the greenhouse-applications private key.

 ## References